antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 # Lasercutter

 The laser cutter is an excellent machine: it gives quick results, it is easy to learn, it works with different types of material (wood, acrylic, cardboard, etc.) and the cutting is very precise.
 Using joints allows you to go from 2D to 3D objects.
-It makes the laser cutter one of the best machines for quickly prototyping an idea.
+It makes the laser cutter one of the best machines to quickly prototype an idea.

 ![nesting-cut](nesting-cut.jpg)